Ahmed-Elgohary1/reddit/README.md

 2. Log in to your account by clicking on the "Log In" button and entering your credentials.

+3. Create Subreddit.

-3. Submit a post by clicking on the "Submit Post" button and filling out the post form.
+4. Submit a post by clicking on the "Submit Post" button and filling out the post form.

-4. Upvote or downvote a post by clicking on the arrows next to the post.
+5. Upvote or downvote a post by clicking on the arrows next to the post.

-5. Comment on a post by clicking on the "Comment" button and filling out the comment form.
+6. Comment on a post by clicking on the "Comment" button and filling out the comment form.

-6. Sort posts by popularity, date, or relevance by clicking on the corresponding buttons.
+7. Sort posts by popularity, date, or relevance by clicking on the corresponding buttons.

 ## Contributing